 YOU ARE AN ADULT.
 As a student in this class, you are provided with a set of resources for learning the class's contents, and you are expected to fulfill a series of requirements designed to evaluate the depth and breadth of your knowledge of those contents.
 Your grade, therefore, is a reflection of your success in utilizing the resources you have at your disposal.
-There will be no in-class quizzes or writing assignments, and there will be no extra credit or make-up assignments.
+There will be no extra credit or make-up assignments.